susefranssen/Global_genome_diversity_Ldonovani_complex/README.md

 # Global_genome_diversity_Ldonovani_complex
-Scripts and data files corresponding to the manuscript "Global genome diversity of the Leishmania donovani complex".
+Scripts and data files corresponding to the manuscript "**Global genome diversity of the Leishmania donovani complex**".

 The manuscript is available at XXX and the previous version is avavilable on bioRxiv https://www.biorxiv.org/content/10.1101/710145v1.